vikingdata/articles/linux/vm/DOING/install_vm.md

 sudo percona-release setup ps80

   # It will may ask for password for percona mysql
+  # If it does, leave passwored blank and it will allow
+  # root authetication by sudo to root only.
 sudo apt install percona-server-server

   # Create root passwordless login for local user.